AAO website user survey

 Who We Are

-The Australian Astronomical Observatory consists of the 3.9-metre Anglo-Australian Telescope (AAT) and the 1.2-metre UK Schmidt Telescope (UKST) on Siding Spring Mountain, outside Coonabarabran, NSW, and a headquarters facility and instrumentation laboratory in the Sydney suburb of Eastwood.
+The Australian Astronomical Observatory operates the 3.9-metre Anglo-Australian Telescope (AAT) and the 1.2-metre UK Schmidt Telescope (UKST) on Siding Spring Mountain, outside Coonabarabran, NSW.
+The AAO also provides support for Australian astronomers accessing international facilities to which Australia has access.
+Our headquarters and instrumentation laboratory is based in Sydney.

 The main purpose of the Australian Astronomical Observatory is to provide world-class optical and infrared observing facilities enabling Australian and other astronomers to do excellent science.